 The issues raised are challenging for everyone involved, but the focus of our project will be the challenges raised for policy makers who have responsibilities to try to help all the parties concerned.

-The project will involve reviews of current research and academic opinion, a multi-disciplinary workshop, and one-to-one meetings.
+The project involves reviews of current research and academic opinion, a multi-disciplinary workshop, and one-to-one meetings.

-The project will result in the publication, in spring 2019, of a Bioethics briefing note that will summarise the evidence and the potential challenges for policy makers.
+The project resulted in the publication of a Bioethics briefing note that summarises the evidence and the potential challenges for policy makers.

 For further information, please contact Catherine Joynson.